-7. Teachers and managers/supervisors are knowledgeable about the vulnerability of children whom they look after and aware that it is not possible to know that an abuser is not already involved in the service.
+7. Teaching staff are knowledgeable about the vulnerability of children and aware that it is not possible to know for sure that no one will abuse a child or children.

-8. All staff and others who assist at the service (including students on teaching practice) are supported to ask questions and challenge poor practice.
+8. All staff and others who assist at the service (including students on teaching practice) are supported to ask questions and challenge poor practice, and report suspected abuse.

 9. Parents are encouraged to be involved in their children’s care and participate in the activities and life of the setting.

-10. And finally - it is very - very important that whistle blowing is permitted and supported.
-All adults working at the service and parents/ families should be provided with information about the service's whistle blowing procedures and be told that it is okay and safe to speak up about any concerns.
+10. And finally – it is very – very important that all adults at the service are told that they must report suspected child abuse, and that it is safe for them to speak up and report.